Whiley/RFCs/text/0000-subtyping.md

    *x = -1
 ```

-Again, this is legitamate code which does compile but whose invariants
+Again, this is legitimate code which does compile but whose invariants
 cannot easily be checked at runtime (though can be checked by the
 verifier).

 ### Type Tests

-Runtime type tests in Whiley represent another whole class of
+Runtime type tests in Whiley represent another class of related
 problems.
 For a type test `x is T` where `x` has type `S`, the only
 current requirement is that `T&S != 0` for the type test to be
 considered valid.
 Some problematic examples: